Alaska P. Davidson: FBI career

+in New York City, she was later assigned to the Washington, D.C. field office.
+Her starting salary was $7 a day plus $4 when traveling.
+She was said to be earning the equivalent of $102 a day in present-day value.
+It has also been alleged that an attorney encouraged her to join the agency.
+In a 1927 letter, Harriet Taylor Upton stated that she encouraged Attorney General Harry M. Daugherty to hire Davidson, and said that she was surprised that he appointed her to the BOI, under Burns, where she got, a "$2300.00 a year salary", in her words, driving "back and forth from her plantation" every day for her work.

 The Bureau was interested in hiring female agents to work on cases related to the Mann Act, which aimed to combat interstate sex trafficking.
 However, since she was considered "very refined", the order was given that she wasn't to be put on "rough" cases.
 This, combined with her limited schooling, meant that she was considered to be of limited use when it came to prosecuting such crimes.
 During her work at the Washington field office, she was also involved in a case against another agent who was selling classified Department of Justice information to criminals.
+She also informed the agency about the activities of the Women's International League for Peace and Freedom, at the organization's Fourth International Congress in May 1924, under the name "A.P.
+Davidson".

 After J. Edgar Hoover became acting director of the Bureau in 1924 following the Teapot Dome scandal, he asked for Davidson's resignation when the Special Agent in Charge at the Washington field office reported that he had "no particular work for a woman agent".
 She resigned on June 10, 1924.
+Before her resignation, she gave testimony before a select committee of the United States House of Representatives about her surveillance of Gaston B. Means in October 1923, watching movement in and out of Means' house, and again in March 1924.

-Only three women became agents in the 1920s and, with the resignation of Davidson and fellow agent Jessie B. Duckstein in 1924 and Lenore Houston in 1928, the FBI had no female agents between 1929 and 1972.
+Only three women became agents in the 1920s.
+With the resignation of Davidson and fellow agent Jessie B. Duckstein in 1924 and Lenore Houston in 1928, the FBI had no female agents between 1929 and 1972.
+While the FBI claims that Davidson and Duckstein resigned as "part of the Bureau’s reduction of force", scholar Meredith Donovan writes that Hoover fired both women during a round of cuts at the agency in May 1924.
+The FBI also notes, on the agency's official website, that in the 1920s, expectations for agents "changed to a patriarchal approach as to what positions were appropriate for women."

-In popular culture

-Davidson's mention as the first female FBI agent by the character Lana Kane in the episode titled "Waxing Gibbous" of the TV series Archer: Dreamland has been noted by The A.V.
-Club as an example of the show's habit of using obscure references.